felixenchiparamban/Haskell-testat/README.md

 ### Step 3: generateAllTimetables

-It generates all possible timetables.
+It generates all the possible timetables.
 In our example, it generates 9 different timetables for the selected 2 modules (OO, SE).

 ```hs
 *Main> step3 = generateAllTimetables step2